munhuacoolsmart-dot/python/README.md

 I have modified them to make them more workable and even include some challenging code thanks to chatGPT.

-I like the tetris, role-playing (rpg) and racing games generated with ChatGPT and Google Gemini.
+I like the tetris, role-playing (rpg), racing and other games generated with ChatGPT and Google Gemini.
-Just go to the respective folders accordingly. use replit to run these games.
+Just go to the respective folders accordingly under root folder. use replit to run these games.